HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 The chart above shows the breakdown of requests for different types of content (HTML, Subdomain, and Third-party), showing the share of content served by CDN versus origin on mobile devices (identical figures are observed for desktop).

 CDNs are often utilized for delivering static content such as fonts, image files, stylesheet, and Javascript..
-This kind of content doesn’t change frequently, making it a good candidate for caching on CDNs proxy servers.
+This kind of content doesn't change frequently, making it a good candidate for caching on CDNs proxy servers.
 We still see CDNs are used more frequently for this type of resource–especially for third-party content, with 75% being served via CDN.

 CDNs can provide better performance for delivering non-static content as well as they often optimize the routes and use most efficient transport mechanisms.
 However, we see that the usage of CDNs for serving HTML still lags considerably behind the other two types of content, with only 33% served via CDN and 77% still being served from the origin.